 When trying to determine how much house a borrower can afford, banks often rely on 2 ratios: The front-end ratio and the back-end ratio.
 Assuming your credit score is “good” banks will lend you an amount that produces a monthly payment that is the lessor of the two ratios.
 Lets take a closer look.

 To calculate your front-end ratio, take your monthly pre-tax income and then multiply that amount by 28%.
-So if your annual pre-tax income is $100,000, you would take your monthly income ($8,333) and multiply by 0.28 to get $2,333.
+If your annual pre-tax income is $100,000, take your monthly income ($8,333) and multiply by 0.28 to get $2,333.
 This would be your maximum front-end “monthly payment” (mortgage payment, insurance, property taxes, home owners association, etc.).
 Where did the 28% of monthly pre-tax income come from?
-It’s an industry standard – but the percent is not set in stone.
-Depending on factors such as your credit history it can be increased or decreased.
+It’s an industry standard, but the percent is not set in stone.
+Depending on factors such as your credit history it can be higher or lower.
 The same is true for the back-end ratio we will use next.

 Calculating the back-end ratio is a slightly more complicated 3-step process.
 First you have to add up all your monthly expenses such as: auto payments, student loans, credit cards minimum payments, child support, etc. Secondly, take your monthly pre-tax income and then multiply it by 36%.
 Finally, subtract your monthly expenses from this amount to arrive at your maximum back-end “monthly payment.”
 To continue our example from above, lets assume your annual pre-tax income is $100,000 and between student loans and a small credit card balance your monthly expenses are $600.
 You would take your monthly income ($8,333) and multiply by 0.36 to get $2,999.
 We would then subtract $600 from $2,999 to get $2,399.